Dr. Evil: Breathtaking. I shall call him... Mini-me.

 - In the Filipino James Bond parody For Your Height Only, the dwarf secret agent tracks down the unseen Mr Big, but discovers the Big Bad is a dwarf himself.

-- Men in Black 2.
-Serleena's spacecraft which flys around blowing up planets turns out to be smaller than a dog.
-And lets not forget how our entire universe is inside an airport locker.
+- Men in Black II.
+Serleena's spacecraft, which flies around blowing up planets, turns out to be smaller than a dog.
+And let's not forget how our entire universe is inside an airport locker.

 - In The Adventures of Baron Munchausen, the Baron and friends fall on a pit and see Vulcan, the God of Fire, towering above them.
 It's only when he pulls them out of the pit that they see that Vulcan is a head shorter than the Baron.